yohji/rle/README.md

 # Ruby Language Extensions

-`rle` is a set of extensions of core classes of Ruby.
+`rle` is an extensions of core classes of Ruby and a set of various tools.

 ## Installation